zonemaster/zonemaster/docs/public/specifications/test-zones/Engine/Recursor-PM/CNAME.md

 ### WRONG-CNAME-OWNER-NAME
-The owner name of the CNAME in the response does not match queryy name.
+The owner name of the CNAME in the response does not match query name.

 * Query name: "wrong-cname-owner-name.cname.recursor.engine.xa"
   * To be found in the answer section: